 In an ideal world, there would always be a sound basis for the assessment of future income, over a reasonable period of prediction.
 The reality might be different (few businesses are entirely predictable), but that is not the same as saying that it is too uncertain or speculative to form a reasonable basis for the assessment of value.

-The most common form of the income approach is to focus on cash (rather than an accounting measure like income) and use a discounted cash flow (or DCF) method.
-This sounds, and is sometimes interpreted, as though it requires a detailed knowledge of the business and a long history of past performance, but neither is necessary.
+The most common form of the income approach is to focus on cash (rather than an accounting measure like income) and use a discounted cash flow (DCF) method.
+This sounds, and is sometimes interpreted, as though it requires a long history of past performance, but that is not necessary.
 A DCF valuation is based on the valuer’s assessment of two fundamentals:

-- the expected future cash flows of the entity being valued (whether that is an entire business, an asset, a project, shares, etc); and
+- the expected future cash flows to be generated by the asset being valued (whether that is an entire business, an individual asset, a project, shares, etc.); and

 - the appropriate discount rate that allows for risk and uncertainty (the probability that the future cash flows will not turn out exactly as expected) and the time value of money.

-Both of these can be arrived at from detailed underlying information (in the same way as businesses plan for the future), or can be assessed on an overall basis (in the same way as external shareholders often do).
+Both of these can be arrived at from detailed underlying information (in the same way as businesses plan for the future), or can be assessed with more limited information (as public company shareholders do).